The Chinook has been described as a phenomenon of nature. It was first bred in 1917 on a farm in the icy cold conditions of New Hampshire.

 The Chinook is a gentle dog that loves its owners.
 It is a natural explorer and will love going on adventures and hikes with its family.

-It’s important that your backyard is well fenced, as it tends to run away.
+Your backyard must be well fenced, as it tends to run away.

 The Chinook is a protective dog, but it is far from shy.
 If it seems wary around it strangers, it is merely assessing their character before they show it, love.